About This Course

 Testing

-At the end of each module, you will be given a 10 question module quiz.
-You must score at least 70% on each module quiz to move forward in the course.
-You will be given up to three opportunities to pass each module quiz.
-Failure to successfully pass the quiz will result in being locked out of the course and not allowed to continue with an online training format for your Outreach training.
+At the end of each module, you are given a 10-question module quiz.
+Score at least 70% on each module quiz before moving forward.
+You have three attempts to pass each module quiz.
+Failure to successfully pass the third quiz results in being locked out of the course.
+After being locked out, you can not continue with an online training format for your outreach training.

-Once you have successfully completed all of the modules, you must pass a final exam to receive full credit for the course.
-The exam is 20 questions long and will test your knowledge on information covered throughout the course.
-You must make a score of at least 70% to pass this course.
-You will be given up to three opportunities to pass the final exam; if you do not pass it after three tries, you will be locked out of this course will no longer be able to take your Outreach training in an online format.
+After completing the modules, you must pass a final exam to receive full credit for the course.
+The final exam is 20 questions long and tests your knowledge of the information covered throughout the course.
+To pass, you need at least a score of at least 70%.
+You get three opportunities to pass the final exam.
+If you do not pass it after the third try, you are locked out of this course and cannot complete your outreach training in an online format.

 Time to Completion

-A temporary printable certificate will be made available immediately upon successful completion of course.
-Passing participants will receive a DOL General Industry Outreach course completion wallet card within 2 weeks.
+A temporary printable certificate is available immediately upon successful completion of the course.
+Passing participants receive a DOL General Industry Outreach course completion wallet card within two weeks.

 Includes free OSHA 10 Hour General Industry Study Guide!
 This PDF Study Guide will ensure you are ready to take the final exam to receive your wallet card.
 This is a great supplement to the OSHA 10 Hour General Industry Outreach Course and can serve as a quick reference guide for future use.